Volunteer Board of Directors

 SgtMaj (Ret.)
 Brandon Eckardt, MBA -

-Brandon Eckardt enlisted in the Marine Corps in 1990 and retired form active duty in 2017.
+Brandon Eckardt enlisted in the Marine Corps in 1990 and retired from active duty in 2017.
 During his career in the Marine Corps, Brandon served in all four Marine Corps Divisions and two Marine Aircraft Wings in diverse assignments, giving him an excellent perspective on the dynamics that accompany a calling to fulfill the duties of a Marine for a lengthy time.
 Deployed around the globe during his service, Brandon has experience in a variety of expeditionary operations.
 Brandon's final assignment while on active duty was as the Squadron Sergeant Major for Marine Attack Squadron (VMA) 542 in Cherry Point, North Carolina.

 Brandon is currently enrolled in graduate school at Drake University in pursuit of his MBA and works as a Staff Risk Control Auditor for Farm Bureau Financial Services.

 Concerned with the ongoing issues plaguing combat veterans departing the active ranks, Brandon is committed to providing insight and assistance to this most honorable endeavor that seeks to identify and promote sustainable solutions for veterans in need.

 Lt.
 Col. (Ret.)
 Micheal Zacchea, MBA, MA